 Video carousel ads function a bit differently depending on the objective for the campaign.
 The ad format guides the ad content quite a bit.

-This means that carousel ads are structured quite differently at each stage of the funnel, unlike other ad formats where the only difference is content.
+This means carousel ads are structured quite differently at each stage of the funnel, unlike other ad formats where the only difference is content.

 Awareness carousel ads